 For example, an online business selling tea to shoppers in Europe and in the US can have two merchant accounts for processing payments in Europe and in the US, respectively:

-Account groups give you an additional layer of managing your account in case you have several merchant accounts.
-By grouping several merchant accounts into an account group, you can:
+Account groups provide an additional layer to manage your company account in case you have several merchant accounts.
+By grouping several merchant accounts into an account group, you can give users access to all merchant accounts in that group.
+For example, depending on their user roles, users can:

 - Search for payments across all merchant accounts in the account group.